theeugenechong/tp/docs/DeveloperGuide.md

 The `Resources` component:

 - Returns references of feature managers such as `MeetingManager`, `FinanceManager` or `ForumManager` based on `UserRole` of the request body.
-E.g. Only `Admin` is able to get `FinanceManager` successfully.
+E.g. Only an *admin* is able to get `FinanceManager` successfully.
 - Returns references to `StorageManager` safely upon request.

 #### Finance